WhereGroup/qgis2mapbender/README.md

 # QGIS2Mapbender

 ## Description
-The QGIS2Mapbender plugin transfers your your local QGIS project on a server and publishs the QGIS Server WMS in a Mapbender application.
+The QGIS2Mapbender plugin transfers your local QGIS project on a server and publishes the QGIS Server WMS in a Mapbender application.

 ## Installation and Requirements

 ### Installing the plugin
-QGIS2Mapbender is publied in the QGIS plugin repository.
+QGIS2Mapbender is published in the QGIS plugin repository.
 The installation is possible directly from the QGIS plugin repository via the QGIS Plugin Manager.
 Click on the menu item **Plugins ► Manage and Install Plugins**.
 Alternatively, a release can be downloaded here.
 The zipped folder can be installed manually.
 Click on the menu item **Plugins  ► Manage and Install Plugins**.
 Select the **Not Installed option** in the Plugin Manager dialog and upload the zip.

 ### Requirements on your local system
 - The QGIS project must be saved in the same folder as the data.
+Please note that, along with the QGIS project, all the files in the folder containing the QGIS project will also be uploaded to the server.

 ### Requirements on your server
-- QGIS Server is installed on your server
+- QGIS Server is installed on your server.
-- Mapbender is installed and configured on your server
+- Mapbender is installed and configured on your server.

 ### Requirements for your Mapbender installation